In the last Design Tips article I included a link to a web

 actually reading these articles.
 I received literally

-emails many of which included detailed
+hundreds of emails many of which included detailed

 explanations of how it could be done.
 If you did ask only to